Robbins Estate Law is a law firm in the Austin, TX area.

 - Effortlessly managing collaboration of 10+ employees in a single process

-Originally, The Law Offices of Kyle Robbins were using Excel spreadsheets to manage all of their workflows and daily tasks.
+Originally, Robbins Estate Law were using Excel spreadsheets to manage all of their workflows and daily tasks.
 By their own admission, it was “completely unworkable”.

 Hundreds of cases had to be tracked in Excel and employees would have to memorize over 100 different steps over a 9 month period while taking an estate through probate.
 Employees would have to know what the next step was without a clearly defined process documented in front of them.